 Also close by is Hartnett Holder & Co (HH&Co.) at Lime Wood.
 If you adore Italian cuisine, an upmarket dining experience awaits.
 The upscale, and relaxing restaurant space is full of character and the dishes reflect the very best signature dishes from their talented chefs.
 There are seasonal changes to the menu, and there are also pop-up chef events to sign up for to witness some kitchen wizardry first hand.
 Book ahead.

 Whether you want to stay at the heart of the action or a little further out with views of the river, we have a great range of Beaulieu holiday cottages to stay in.
+Try these:

-A yachting haven with colourful and bustling cobbled streets, around the estuary of the Lymington River.
+One of the most popular New Forest towns, this yachting haven with colourful and bustling cobbled streets, around the estuary of the Lymington River.
 The High Street and lanes are lined with Georgian buildings which were built by gentry made rich from the local salterns and from boat building.
 Both industries have shaped the town over the century’s right through to modern day.

 For even more information on Lymington, check out our complete Lymington guide.